 Best Beef Tacos

-The secret for the tasty filling in these delicious tacos is that it's made with both ground beef and canned roast beef.
+The secret for the tasty meat filling in these tacos is that it is made with both ground beef and canned roast beef.
 No one can eat just one...or even just two!
 They're just that good!

 Serve the tacos family-style by setting the dining table with bowls filled with the seasoned beef, taco shells and desired toppings and let each person make their own taco.
 This is a "hands-on" food, so be sure to supply plenty of napkins!